England v Scotland representative football matches (1870–1872): Subsequent matches

 The following four matches were held on: 19 November 1870, 25 February 1871, 17 November 1871 and 24 February 1872.
 All matches were advertised in Scottish newspapers, but the players were drawn from those who played by Football Association rules – still limited at the time and largely consisting of only London-based Scottish players.
 England were victorious 1–0 in the November 1870 match, 2–1 in the November 1871 match and 1–0 in the February 1872 match; the February 1871 match was drawn 1–1.
 The only recorded attendance figure known is 650, from the second match.
 Formation data does not exist from three of the matches, but it is known that in the third and fifth matches both teams lined up with a '1–1–8' formation.

 Player appearances

-The following players appeared in the five matches: